Key Learning Points

 Why are you planning to eat meat grilled on a barbecue?
 It is ridiculously heating, and gives you piles of calories as well.
 The heat of the weather will make you less inclined to take exercise, and you’ll put on weight, even from protein!
 So in heatwaves, eating barbecued meat makes absolutely no sense – apart from the fact that barbecuing it is fun.

 OK!
 What about ice-cream?
 If you eat just the cream and the sugar together, it would be warming.
 Freezing it makes it harder to digest if your digestion is weak, but it is otherwise still warming!
 However, its coldness weakens your Spleen and Stomach energies and easily causes pain in your upper abdomen.
 It will be delicious, I grant you, but it won’t really help to keep you cool for long.
 It may even introduce phlegm: check your nose and throat for this a little while after eating it.

 All right!
 Perhaps a sorbet or chilled water-ice?
 That’s more like it, but even here, the energy of your stomach is being challenged by the coldness.
 If you’ve just eaten something warming, perhaps it will balance it out.
 Otherwise, although moistening, it may be too cooling.

-So, you ask, what's good?
-I hope from the above you'll have realised that in this exceptional weather, this heatwave, you have to be more careful.
+I hope from the above you’ll have realised that during this exceptional weather, this heatwave, you have to be more careful.

 Do what the natives of hot, relatively undeveloped countries do: drink tea, tepid or warm, but not cold.
 (Doctors of Chinese medicine, in China, drink their tea warm all year round, whatever the weather.)